johnhopson/bringup/readme.md

       exit.
 Print elapsed time.
 Print output to console and to file 'bringup.log'.

-gcc is not required.
-It is only used as an example.  bringup.c should be highly portable.
+gcc is not required.  bringup.c should be portable to any C compiler.

 ### Testing
 test/bringup_test.rb is a test suite for bringup.c.
 To run the suite, cd to